October 4, 2024

 Frequently Asked Questions

-Can perfectly straight teeth still need braces?
+Can well-aligned teeth still need braces?

 Yes.
 Cosmetically straight teeth can still have bite, jaw, or hidden alignment problems that cause real symptoms.
 An orthodontic exam is the only reliable way to know.